minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

    .. code-block:: shell
       :class: copyable

-      mc alias set PATH ACCESSKEY SECRETKEY
+      mc alias set NEWALIAS PATH ACCESSKEY SECRETKEY

+   - Replace ``NEWALIAS`` with the alias to create for the deployment.
-   - Replace PATH with the IP address or hostname and port for the new deployment.
+   - Replace ``PATH`` with the IP address or hostname and port for the new deployment.
    - Replace ``ACCESSKEY`` and ``SECRETKEY`` with the credentials you used when creating the new deployment.

 #.
 Export the existing deployment's **configurations**